TwelveIterationMods/balm-mod/README.md

 ### gradle.properties

-Configure the mod's metadata as well as any mod loader or dependency versions in this file.
+Configure your mod's metadata in this file.

-Ideally, you should never make changes to `build.gradle` directly.
+### <loader>/dependencies.gradle

+In these files, you can specify additional dependencies.
+You'll find Balm in there as well.

+### gradle/libs.versions.toml

+This is a version catalog, specifying the versions of Balm, mod loaders, and Gradle plugins.

 ### CHANGELOG.md